LorenzoValente3/Deep-Learning-Models/README.md

 ## Implementations
 ### Autoencoder-MNIST
-Implementation of a simple _Autoencoder (AE)_ for the MNIST data and an autoencoder that can _classify_ data in its latent dimension is built too.
+Construction of an implementation system of a simple _Autoencoder (AE)_ both for the MNIST data and for data _classification_ in its latent dimension.

 #### Model

-The design implemented here uses an architecture in which is imposed a _bottleneck_ in the network.
+The design implemented uses an architecture which imposes a _bottleneck_ on the network.
 It forces a compressed knowledge representation of the original input data.
 In this implementation, it is used compression in _two-dimensional latent space_.
 Compression and reconstruction are extremely demanding if there is no structure in the data, i.e. no correlation between input features.
-However, if some sort of structure exists in the data, this structure can be learned and applied when forcing the input through the bottleneck.
+However, if some sort of structure exists in the data, it can be learned and applied when forcing the input through the bottleneck.

 #### Results
 Plotted below are the distribution of labelled data in its two-latent dimension space, as well as model score losses.
 The model has been considered both with and without the classifier for the decompression.
 In the latent space, we notice a _linear_ distribution of images.
-This behaviour describes the fact that we have two dimensions to express a handwritten digit, then it could happen that the height increases and the width increase as well, linearly as displayed.
+This behaviour describes the fact that we have two dimensions to express a handwritten digit.
+Then it could happen for certain digit that the height increases and the width increases as well, creating a linear shape in the latent space, as displayed.
 Model score losses converge at high epochs as expected.

 | Autoencoder without classifier                                                                               | Autoencoder with classifier  |